informalsystems/vdd/fastsync/fastsync.md

 > should have clear formalization in temporal logic.

+**TODO:** peer exchange maintains a list of peers (full nodes)

 Peers can be faulty, and we do not make any assumption about number or ratio of correct/faulty nodes.

+Full nodes satisfy [TMBC-Auth-Byz]

 #### **[FS-A-Comm]**:
-Communication between Fastsync and a correct full node is reliable and bounded in time.
+Communication between Fastsync and a correct peer is reliable and bounded in time.

 #### **[FS-A-LCC]**:
 The node executing Fastsync is following the protocol (it is correct).